santogioia-scandit/data-capture-documentation/docs/sdks/net/android/id-capture/get-started.md

 idCapture.AddListener(new MyListener())
 ```

-## Use a Capture View to Visualize the Scan Process
+## Set up Capture View and Overlay

-When using the built-in camera as frame source, you will typically want to display the camera preview on the screen together with UI elements that guide the user through the capturing process.
+When using the built-in camera as [frameSource](https://docs.scandit.com/data-capture-sdk/dotnet.android/core/api/frame-source.html#interface-scandit.datacapture.core.IFrameSource), you will typically want to display the camera preview on the screen together with UI elements that guide the user through the capturing process.

 To do that, add a [DataCaptureView](https://docs.scandit.com/data-capture-sdk/dotnet.android/core/api/ui/data-capture-view.html#class-scandit.datacapture.core.ui.DataCaptureView) to your view hierarchy:

 ```csharp
 DataCaptureView dataCaptureView = DataCaptureView.Create(this, dataCaptureContext);